All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, click the name of the cluster you want to manage.
+2. On the Clusters page, click the cluster name.
 In the left-side navigation pane, choose Operations > Add-ons.

 3. On the Add-ons page, click the Networking tab.
 Find the BlazingDNS card, then click Install and follow the on-screen instructions.